opensearch-project/documentation-website/_dashboards-assistant/index.md

 <img width="600px" src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/rate.png" alt="Rating a response snapshot">

 ### Understanding response generation

-Explore how a response is generated by selecting the link labeled **How was this generated?**.
-This link is within the available suggestions to help you discover which tools were involved in creating the response.
+Learn how a response was generated by selecting the link **How was this generated?**.
+This link is within the available suggestions to help you understand which tools were involved in creating the response.
 If multiple tools were involved, each step will display the tool name and its input and output.
 This feature is useful for troubleshooting.
 A snapshot of the tool is shown in the following image.

 <img width="400px" src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/traces.png" alt="Snapshot of response generation details">